Beautiful womens raincoats can brighten a gray day and lift your spirits.

 A rain hat is another useful accessory to tuck in a purse, when you don't feel like carrying an umbrella.

 I like a long trenchcoat to keep my clothing dry in South Florida's fierce downpours.
 Mine dates back to the 1990s, and I've lost the fabric belt.
+Click on photo of long silk-look raincoat, left, for product information.
+Shop Womens Apparel at Appleseeds!

 Another great find is any brightly colored or printed raincoat -- trench or otherwise.
 I keep my eye out for red coats, because it's an eye-popping color that I like a lot.
 It is challenging to keep products on that page.